H. R. Jothipala: Success

 Jothipala was the undisputed choice in films that were made in the late sixties and through the seventies, the period during which he also began to act.
 Though Jothi was criticized for singing to the tunes of popular Hindi songs, particularly of Mohammed Rafi, he also sang under the batons of P.V.
 Nandasiri, Premasiri Khemadasa, Sarath Dassanayake and Milton Mallawarachchi.
 Jothipala is considered the backbone of Sri Lankan playback singing.
 He has voiced a wide array of actors across many decades in his era.
-Apart from singing, he also acted in 33 films.
+Apart from singing, he also acted in 35 films.

 He sang in hundreds of films including popular hits like Kasthuri Suwanda, Thushara, Sweeep Ticket, Hitha Honda Minihek, Kawuda Raja, Hondata Hondai, Wasana, Sangeetha and others.
 The award-winning singer also played some memorable roles in films including Ethulweema Thahanam, Sulalitha Sobani, Sujeewa, Sukiri Kella, Abirahasa, Bonikka, Shanthi and his own production Sumithuro and Obai Mamai.
-He made his film debut as an actor in 1963 with a lame character in the film Sudu Sande Kalu Wala and later played mostly villain characters.
+He made his film debut as an actor in 1958 with a minor role in the film Daskama and later played mostly villain characters.

 Although Jothipala was very talented in his own respect, he was criticized for singing to the tunes of popular Hindi songs, particularly of Mohammed Rafi.
 Jothipala sang many duets with Sujatha Attanayake and Latha Walpola,'but largely with Angeline Gunathilake.
 Jothipala's best friend was the then popular singer J. A. Milton Perera.
 In the late 1950s, the duo debated their theme song "Anangaya" cult on the radio commercial service.
 Jothipala won the Best Singer award for his song "Mee Jeevanaye" from the 1974 film Onna Babo Billo Enawa.
-At the 1983 Sarasaviya Awards, Jothipala won the Award for Best Singer for the song "Sara Sande" from the film Meedum Sihina and for the song "Paalu Susane" from the 1986 film Obata Divana Kiyannam.
+At the 1983 Sarasaviya Awards, Jothipala won the Award for Best Singer for the song "Sara Sande" from the film Meedum Sihina and for the song "Paalu Susane" from the 1986 film Obata Divura Kiyannam.

 The Sinhala Baila song Pissu Vikare (Dagena Polkatu Male) by H. R. Jothipala, Milton Perera, M. S. Fernando is a cover version of the Tamil song Dingiri Dingale (Meenachi) from the 1958 Tamil film Anbu Engey.
 And it was covered again in Sinhala as a folk song named Digisi/Digiri Digare (Kussiye Badu).